Skip to content

 There are no strict vaccination requirements for entry.
 But it’s important to stay protected.

-Standard vaccinations for travellers to Ghana include yellow fever, typhoid, hepatitis A, malaria, meningitis, and routine vaccinations like measles, mumps and rubella.
+Standard vaccinations for travellers to Ghana include yellow fever, typhoid, hepatitis A, malaria, and meningitis, as well as routine vaccinations like measles, mumps, and rubella.

 Feel the Trustpilot love